 Tdap is required for middle school entry in Kansas.
-Using bundling language at that visit can increase vaccination rates.
-The rates in Kansas for adolescent immunizations are far below the Healthy People 2030 goal.
+Using bundling language at that visit can increase vaccination rates for other recommended vaccines.
+Rates in Kansas for adolescent immunizations are below national averages and Healthy People targets.

 Does it work?